axadam/Numerical/README.md

 ### Quadrature

-Functions to numerically integrate a function on a closed interval.
+Numerically integrate a function on a closed interval.

-* `trapezoidalQuadrature(range:maxIter:f:)` - Integrates the function f on the specified range using the Trapezoidal Rule.
-It is especially accurate when integrating a periodic function over its period or when integrating a peak function.
+* `integrate(range:maxIter:method:f:)` - Integrates the function f on the specified range using the specified method.

+  * `trapezoidal` - Trapezoidal Rule: a simple method that is is especially efficient when integrating a periodic function over its period or when integrating a peak function.
+In other cases it will usually not be the most efficient method.

-* `romberg(range:maxIter:f:)` - Integrates the function f on the specified range using Romberg's Method.
-This method layers Richardson extrapolation on top of the Trapezoidal Rule to achieve more accuracy for the same number of function evaluations (but more other calculations).
+  * `romberg` - Romberg's Method: this method layers Richardson extrapolation on top of the Trapezoidal Rule to achieve more accuracy for the same number of function evaluations in many cases.

 ### Tools